TheHive-Project/TheHiveDocs/admin/backup-restore.md

 {"accepted":true}
 ```

-_Note_: be sure to restore data from the same version of Elasticsearch.
+_Note_: be sure to restore data from the same version of ElasticSearch.

 ## 5. Moving data from one server to another